 How often will I revisit these steps to make sure I am on track?
 Do you want to measure your goals monthly or quarterly?

 For example, if you want to lose weight, determine how long it would take you to lose a few pounds, then use that as your benchmark to reassess the goal to see if it is working.

 What obstacles will I encounter and how will I deal with them so I can achieve my goal?

 This is where you can be the devil's advocate.
 What could happen that will not allow me to achieve this goal?
 Then create actions that you can use if these obstacles happen.
 For example, the obstacle could be when you eat out with family, and they pick a restaurant that doesn't have something that you can eat.
 The solution: You will eat before you go out and only have a drink.

 You could start in April or May.
 It's up to you.
 Spring may be easier for you to lose weight because the weather is better and you can go outside more consistently to do exercise.

 Getting external support is helpful, but only if you pick the right people that support you.
-No one wants a person nagging about staying on the diet.
+No one wants a person nagging about staying on a diet.
 Look for someone who has in the past assisted you with hard times.
-This person could be a family member or friend, or even an acquaintance.
+This person could be a family member or friend or even an acquaintance.
 Pick someone who has more knowledge than you or has done your goal before and succeeded.

 Four Goal-Setting Quotes to Inspire You to Stick with Your Goal

 A Goal without a plan is just a wish. ~ Antoine de Saint Exupery

 Setting goals is the first step into turning the invisible into the visible. ~ Tony Robbins